doughgle/doughgle.github.io/content/explainer/what-is-attribute-based-encryption/index.md

 ![A photo of mailboxes](mailboxes.jpg "ABE: like mailboxes, but without the junk.")

 What if you want to ask everyone in the apartment block to your party?
 With mailboxes, you might need to make many letters and drop one in each mailbox.
 That would be **one-to-one**: one letter, one receiver.
 Here’s where ABE's a little different.
 ABE lets you hide one thing to share with many.
 It's a **one-to-many** lock.
 What’s different is that you don’t need to make multiple copies to share with many.
 You can drop it in one place and those with a correct key can open and read it.

 With ABE, there's no need for someone to stand guarding the boxes.
 There’s also no need for people to show who they are before they can see any locked boxes.
 The lock alone is enough.
 If someone’s key passes the lock expression, they can open it.
 If it doesn’t, they can't.
-ABE is ‘**Cryptographic Access Control**’ and it's one reason why it's said to be great for storing and sharing things outside (like in a** Cloud**) without paying trusted guards.
+ABE is ‘**Cryptographic Access Control**’ and it's one reason why it's said to be great for storing and sharing things outside (like in a **Cloud**) without paying trusted guards.

-***
+---

 ## The problem with RBAC